Preventative Measures In Place on Campus

 - A new cough or shortness of breath

 - Loss of sense of taste or smell

 3. Is anyone in your home currently being isolated for COVID-19 due to a positive test or COVID-19 symptoms?

-4. Have you been in close contact (closer than 6 feet for more than 10 minutes without a mask) with someone who has been diagnosed with COVID-19 or has symptoms compatible with COVID-19 in the last two days?
+4. Have you been in close contact (closer than 6 feet for more than 10 minutes) with someone who has been diagnosed with COVID-19 or has symptoms compatible with COVID-19 in the last two days?